 NSfK Research Seminar 2021 Key Notes

-Get to know the Key Notes at NSfK Research Seminar 2021!
+Get to know the Key Notes at NSfK Research Webinar 2021!

 Decentring Criminal Justice: A Plural Approach to Survivor-Centred Justice

 Within the Nordic countries, and beyond, the dominant paradigm for thinking about justice in cases of sexual violence is, arguably, within the framework of criminal justice.
 Much effort has been put into making the criminal justice system work for victim-survivors of sexual violence including legislative reforms, enhanced social and legal services, and specialised training of professionals within the criminal justice system.
 Despite of these efforts attrition rates remain high and conviction rates low across the Nordic jurisdictions.
 Therefore, if we believe that high levels of education, strong belief in adherence to the rule of law, relatively strong health and welfare services coupled with high levels of gender equality are the ingredients it takes to ensure higher conviction rates in cases of sexual violence, the Nordic countries largely disprove that hypothesis.

 Given this lack of gender justice, increasingly, some feminist scholars have argued for a shift from a narrow conception of justice for victim-survivors of sexual violence solely based on punitive state actions, to a broader approach reflecting an enhanced victim-centred justice.
 This research agenda entails gaining a better understanding of the meaning of justice for survivors of sexual violence and exploring the justice potential of different formal and informal procedures and practices within different paradigms of justice, including civil justice, administrative justice, restorative justice and transformational justice.
 In this context, I will discuss the justice potential of stand-alone civil tort lawsuits from the perspective of victim-survivors in Iceland and how such an approach can be further developed to better meet their justice interests.